evigian/memory-game/README.md

 ## How to play the game

 When the user clicks on a card it flips over and shows a symbol.
 The goal is to locate the symbols that match and uncover all the matching pairs.
 Try to finish the game the sooner is possible in order to gain more stars!
+At the end of the game a modal appears and lets you know in how much time, with how many moves and how many stars you made it!
 The live game is here:

 ## Dependencies

-The starter code for the game was provided by Udacity.
+The starter code for the game, (HTML, CSS and shuffle function), was provided by Udacity.
+In order to make it interactive, it was necessary to make some changes on HTML and CSS files and then manipulate the DOM using Javascript.
+Additional changes were made finally on the styling.
+A great thank you to all the Udacity students and instructors and their wonderful, supportive community who helped with their knowledge to finish this project.